bahrus/trans-render/README.md

        - Arrow functions are not really as declarative (kind of a subjective call), possibly less capable of being encoded as JSON.
        - I am under some foggy assumption here that global Symbol.for([guid string])'s can be represented in JSON somehow, based on some special notation, like what is done for dates.
   -  If the first element of the tuple is a string, then this is the name of a DOM tag that should be inserted.
-     -  The second optional element is the position of where to place the new element relative to the target -- afterEnd, beforeEnd, afterBegin, beforeBegin, replace [TODO: no test coverage]
+     -  The second optional element is the position of where to place the new element relative to the target -- afterEnd, beforeEnd, afterBegin, beforeBegin, or replace [TODO: no test coverage]
      -  The third optional element is expected to be a PEATS object if it is defined.
   <!---  If the first element of the tuple is a template, then the second element is expected to be a transform.
      - If the template element has property dataset.shadowRoot = 'open' | 'closed', create a shadowRoot with the given mode.